Borrus-sudo/vue-generator-graph/README.md

 # vue-generator-graph
 Analyzes you vuejs app and creates a graph for the app by analyzing import relations with support for auto import components and path aliases.
 <br/>
-Starring the repo will support me to do more open source

 # Features
 - 🔍 Scans your vue app and creates a flowchart based on it